-A clean, white smile boosts your confidence.
-That smile may even allow you to pursue personal and professional opportunities you previously thought were not an option for you due to the unattractive condition of your teeth.
-So if you’re tired of stained, crooked teeth or you’re done with repeating the tooth whitening process, you may be ready for a longer-lasting alternative.
+A bright, white smile boosts your confidence.
+That smile may even allow you to explore personal and professional opportunities that you previously felt were out of reach due to the unappealing condition of your teeth.
+So, if you’re tired of having stained, crooked teeth or of repeating the tooth whitening process, you may be ready for a longer-lasting alternative.
 Veneers are the way to go for many people.
 Your nearby Stamford Dental Arts team can provide you with a variety of smile makeover options, including popular veneers in a wide range of styles.
 Call today to schedule an evaluation.

 Date & Time That Works For You